lpereira/blotest/2020/06/21/converting-gwbasic-to-z80.rst

 (which is compatible, on a machine code level, with the Intel 8080), with the intention of running it on a `MSX <https://en.wikipedia.org/wiki/MSX>`_ (or a `RC2014 <https://rc2014.co.uk/>`_).
-And, of course, instead of converting the whole source code from 8086 assembly into Z80 assembly, I decided to write a tool to perform (most) of the conversion for me.
+And, of course, instead of converting the whole source code from 8086 assembly into Z80 assembly manually, I decided to write a tool to perform (most) of the conversion.

 Although my first computer had a Z80 processor, I never had a chance to actually write any Z80 code; so this has been an interesting experience.